• Skip to primary navigation

 Once I figured out where I wanted each of the village pieces to go it was time to pack them up.
 As I packed the village up I placed them according to the section into a box.

-Some sections I had more than one box for, so I just added what section and that it was box 1 of 2.
+In some sections I had more than one box, so I just added what section and that it was box 1 of 2.

 As the filled boxes were going back into the storage area, I placed them according to what box I would need first.
 This would make setup at Christmas time go so much faster.